 The result was a beautifully gorgeous and tasty beverage that’s good for you in so many ways.

-You a few options for making this healthy Frozen Hibiscus Lemonade:
+You have a few options for making this healthy Frozen Hibiscus Lemonade:

 - add the hibiscus flowers with all the ingredients and blend away